MR

 Why Do You Need A Routing Number?

-In fact, you’ve likely used your routing number on several occasions without even realizing it.
+Routing numbers are important identifiers that pinpoint your bank branch and its location.
+You’ve likely used your routing number on several occasions without even realizing it.
 Some common situations where you might need to use your routing number include:

 • Setting up direct deposit with your employer.